aadharna/watts/README.md

 	* conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
 		* Note, you should grab the correct install from here: https://pytorch.org/get-started/locally/
 	* pip install griddly
-		* Make sure that vulkan is installed since Griddly depends on Vulkar for its rendering.
+		* Make sure that vulkan is installed since Griddly depends on Vulkan for its rendering.

 If you see stuff like:
 ```